-A development of abstract art which originated in New York in the 1940s and 1950s and aimed at subjective emotional expression with particular emphasis on the spontaneous creative act (e.g. action painting).
+A development of abstract art that originated in New York in the 1940s and 1950s and aimed at subjective emotional expression with particular emphasis on the creative spontaneous act (e.g., action painting).
 Leading figures were Jackson Pollock and Willem de Kooning.

 - There is also a large selection of styles - from landscapes and still lifes to abstract expressionism and surrealist art.